marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/chapter_7/reviewed_questions/question_06/question_06.md

 }
 ```

-A. The peek() method will print the entries in the order: 1 2 5 8 9
+A. The peek() method will print the entries in the order: 1 2 5 8 9   <br>
-B. The peek() method will print the entries in the order: 2 5 1 9 8
+B. The peek() method will print the entries in the order: 2 5 1 9 8   <br>
-C. The peek() method will print the entries in an order that cannot be determined ahead of time.
+C. The peek() method will print the entries in an order that cannot be determined ahead of time. <br>
-D. The forEachOrdered() method will print the entries in the order: 1 2 5 8 9.
+D. The forEachOrdered() method will print the entries in the order: 1 2 5 8 9.  <br>
-E: The forEachOrdered() method will print the entries in an order that cannot be determined ahead of time.
+E: The forEachOrdered() method will print the entries in an order that cannot be determined ahead of time. <br>
-G: The code does not compile.
+G: The code does not compile. <br>

 ## Correct Answeres: C; E